danilop/multimodal-chat/README.md

    - Geodata Search: Locates Wikipedia articles by geographic location
    - Page Retriever: Fetches full Wikipedia page content

-3. **Python Scripting**: Runs Python scripts for computations, testing, and output generation
+3. **Python Scripting**:
+   - Runs Python scripts for computations, testing, and output generation, including text and images
+   - Python modules can be added to the Python interpreter
+   - Python code is run in a secure environment provided by AWS Lambda

 4. **Content Management**:
-   - Personal Archive: Stores and retrieves text, Markdown, or HTML content
+   - Personal Archive: Stores and retrieves text, Markdown, or HTML content, using a semantic database
    - Sketchbook: Manages a multi-page sketchbook for writing and reviewing long-form content

 5. **Image Handling**:
    - Image Generation: Creates images based on text prompts
-   - Image Catalog: Searches, compares, and manages images
+   - Image Catalog: Searches, compares, and manages images by description or image similarity
    - Image Downloader: Adds images from URLs to the catalog

 6. **Self-Improvement**: